v-fearam/msbuild-examples/custom-task-code-generation/README.md

 Then we define two [MSBuild targets](https://docs.microsoft.com/visualstudio/msbuild/msbuild-targets?view=vs-2022).
 We [extends the MSBuild process](https://docs.microsoft.com/visualstudio/msbuild/how-to-extend-the-visual-studio-build-process?view=vs-2022) overriding predefined targets:

 1. BeforeCompile: The goal is to call our custom task to generate the class and include the class to be compiled.
 Tasks that are inserted before core compilation is done.
-Input and Output field are related to [incremental build](https://docs.microsoft.com/visualstudio/msbuild/incremental-builds?view=vs-2022).If all output items are up-to-date, MSBuild skips the target.
+Input and Output field are related to [incremental build](https://docs.microsoft.com/visualstudio/msbuild/incremental-builds?view=vs-2022).
+If all output items are up-to-date, MSBuild skips the target.
 This incremental build of the target can significantly improve the build speed.
 An item is considered up-to-date if its output file is the same age or newer than its input file or files.
 1. AfterClean: The goal is to delete the generated class file after a general clean happens.Tasks that are inserted after the core clean functionality is invoked.
 It force the generation on MSBuild rebuild target execution.

 ### Step 5, Generates the nuget package